TechAtNYU/ship/_includes/intro.markdown

 ##Ship often.
 Ship lousy stuff, but ship.
 Ship constantly.
 -Seth Godin

-This is a list of the stuff Tech@NYU members and alumni have shipped.
+This is what DemoDays participants, Tech@NYU board members, and alumni have shipped.